 Step #4: Casting

-The primary difference between casting’s role in pre-production in film versus television or on a commercial is, again, the timeline.
+In general, the casting’s role in pre-production in film versus television or on a commercial typically comes down to the timeline.

 The vast majority of a feature film’s casting will likely be accomplished before the production schedule is set.